AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/usage.md

 >[!WARNING]
 >
->We do not recommend using the [!DNL Quality Patches Tool] to apply large numbers of patches because it increases the complexity of your code, which makes upgrading to a new version of Adobe Commerce or Magento Open Source more difficult.
+>It is not recommended to use the [!DNL Quality Patches Tool] to apply large numbers of patches because it increases the complexity of your code and makes upgrading to a new version more difficult.

 ## Install